jlfinlayson/LIRI/README.md

-# Liri
+# LIRI

-Liri is a command line application that allows you to for information on your favorite movies, songs and bands.
+LIRI is a command line application that allows you to for information on your favorite movies, songs and bands.
 There is even a random feature if you are unable to decide on what to search for. <br>

  ### Technologies Used